mrglavas/kappnav-operator-prototype/README.md

 ## Default values

 Default values for the operator's configuration are stored in `deploy/default_values.yaml`.
-This CR file is included is included in the Docker image and is read each time a Kappnav CR is reconciled by the operator to fill in defaults for values that were not specified in the CR.
+This CR file is included in the Docker image and is read each time a Kappnav CR is reconciled by the operator to fill in defaults for values that were not specified in the CR.

 ## Adding additional CRDs to the operator